-- (d) payment institutions; - (e) the European Central Bank (ECB) and national central banks when not acting in their capacity as monetary authority or other public authorities; - Member States or their regional or local authorities when not acting in their capacity (f) as public authorities. - 2.
-This Directive also establishes rules concerning: - the transparency of conditions and information requirements for payment services; (a) and - (b) the respective rights and obligations of payment service users and payment service providers in relation to the provision of payment services as a regular occupation or business activity.
+- (d) payment institutions; - (e) the ECB and national central banks when not acting in their capacity as monetary authority or other public authorities; - (f) Member States or their regional or local authorities when not acting in their capacity as public authorities. - 2.
+This Directive also establishes rules concerning: - (a) the transparency of conditions and information requirements for payment services; and - (b) the respective rights and obligations of payment service users and payment service providers in relation to the provision of payment services as a regular occupation or business activity.